 Dry mopping regularly minimizes the amount of dust on your floors that could be picked up by airflow and carried to all other surfaces.
 Dust from outside can enter your home in many ways.
 Generally the less dust you have in your home, the fewer allergens you will also be exposed to.

 The Norwex dry mop pads employs a static charge that attracts dust to the mop like a magnet.
-The pads are statically charged attracting dirt, dust, pet hair, crumbs, micro particles and 99.9% of the germs and bacteria on your floor – like a silent vacuum cleaner.
+The pads are statically charged attracting dirt, dust, pet hair, crumbs, micro particles and 99.9% of the germs and dirt on your floor – like a silent vacuum cleaner.

 3. Wet mop your floor with the Norwex wet mop.

-Moisten the antibacterial microfiber Wet Mop Pad under running tap water.
+Moisten the microfiber Wet Mop Pad under running tap water.
 Wring out well by hand before attaching it to the base (Make sure you use minimal moisture on laminate and wood flooring to prevent streaks and swelling.).